Catoptrophobia is surprisingly common and debilitating.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like catoptrophobia (which is in fact the formal diagnostic term for mirrors fear) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like catoptrophobia (which is in fact the formal diagnostic term for catoptrophobia) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including catoptrophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

 The presence of actual physical symptoms of catoptrophobia makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with catoptrophobia simply learn to avoid the mirrors situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

 Mercifully catoptrophobia can now be overcome quickly and easily if you choose the right approach.